QuantEcon/lecture-python-programming.myst/lectures/matplotlib.md

 ```

-We can also create [our own style sheet](https://matplotlib.org/stable/tutorials/introductory/customizing.html#defining-your-own-style).
+If you are interested, you can also create [our own style sheet](https://matplotlib.org/stable/tutorials/introductory/customizing.html#defining-your-own-style).

 ## Further Reading